omidfarhang/omid.dev/content/posts/2010-10-20-apple-launches-macbook-air-laptop.en.md

 They sold 13.7 million Macs last year, which is three times the sales they had in 2005.
 The firm also cited research figures that showed Apple now controls 20.7% of the US consumer market and accounts for one in every five computers sold.

-&#8220;The Mac company, if it were a standalone company, and we have no plans to do that, would be 110 on the Fortune 500 list,&#8221; said Tim Cook, Apple's chief technology officer.
+“The Mac company, if it were a standalone company, and we have no plans to do that, would be 110 on the Fortune 500 list,” said Tim Cook, Apple's chief technology officer.

 Other features